Lansana Conté: Military and government service

 In 1955, he enlisted in the French Army and was posted to Algeria during the war of independence in 1957.
 After his service in the French Army, Conté returned to Guinea, which became independent from France on 2 October 1958, and was integrated into the new army with the rank of sergeant.
-In 1962, he attended the Camp Alpha officer's school in Conakry.
-Soon after, he was transferred to the 2nd Battalion artillery-training center in Kindia.
+In 1962, he attended the Camp Alpha officers' school in Conakry.
+Soon after, he was transferred to the 2nd Battalion artillery-training centre in Kindia.
 On 1 July 1963, he was promoted to Second Lieutenant.
 This was followed two years later by another promotion from Second Lieutenant to Lieutenant.
-On 22 November 1970, Portuguese military together with Guinean dissidents invaded the country from Portuguese Guinea (now Guinea-Bissau) in an apparent attempt to overthrow the government of President Ahmed Sékou Touré and destroy PAIGC guerillas.
+On 22 November 1970, the Portuguese military, together with Guinean dissidents invaded the country from Portuguese Guinea (now Guinea-Bissau) in an apparent attempt to overthrow the government of President Ahmed Sékou Touré and destroy PAIGC guerrillas.
 For his service to the nation, he was promoted to the rank of Captain on 27 February 1971.
-In 1973, he was named commander of the Boké operational zone (in Northwestern Guinea) to assist the pro-independence guerrilla movement, African Party for the Independence of Guinea and Cape Verde (PAIGC) in neighboring Portuguese Guinea.
+In 1973, he was named commander of the Boké operational zone (in Northwestern Guinea) to assist the pro-independence guerrilla movement, African Party for the Independence of Guinea and Cape Verde (PAIGC) in neighbouring Portuguese Guinea.
 On 10 May 1975, he was named assistant Chief of Staff of the army.

 In 1977, he was head of the Guinean delegation during negotiations that resolved a border dispute with Guinea-Bissau and was elected to the National Assembly in 1980.
 Later that year, he took part in the ruling Democratic Party of Guinea's (PDG) official pilgrimage to Mecca.

 Presidency

 1984 coup and military rule

 President Ahmed Sékou Touré, Guinea's head of state since independence, died on 26 March 1984.
 Prime Minister Louis Lansana Beavogui was named interim president, pending elections to be held within 45 days.
 On 3 April, however, hours before the PDG was to choose a new leader—who would have been the only candidate for president—Conté led a military coup that toppled the government.
 Conté denounced the Touré regime's human rights abuses and released 250 political prisoners.
-He also encouraged the return of approximately 200,000 Guineans from exile, and the Camp Boiro detention center was closed down.
+He also encouraged the return of approximately 200,000 Guineans from exile, and the Camp Boiro detention centre was closed down.

 The country's constitution was immediately suspended after the takeover, along with the National Assembly, and political activity was banned.
 A 25-member Military Committee of National Restoration (CMRN) was set up and led by Conté, who on 5 April was proclaimed President of the Republic.

-On 4 July 1985, soldiers loyal to Conté, who was attending an Economic Community of West African States (ECOWAS) summit in Lomé, Togo, thwarted a coup d'état.
+On 4 July 1985, soldiers loyal to Conté, who was attending an Economic Community of West African States (ECOWAS) summit in Lomé, Togo, thwarted a counter-coup.
 Conté, a member of the Susu people (or Sousou), used the opportunity to eliminate rival soldiers from the Malinké ethnic group, including former Prime Minister Diarra Traoré.

 On 3 April 1990, Conté was promoted to the rank of Army General.